vasi786/smartslurmcommands/docs/subcommands/smartcancel.md

 Show what would be cancelled.

 - `--force`
-Do not prompt.
+Do not prompt the `confirm (yes/no)` statement before cancelling the job.

+### Additional

 - `-h`, `--help`
-Show this help.
+Show all these flags on the terminal.